shenitagao/digital-garden/_pages/about.md

 recently, i’ve been trying to rediscover the wonder and curiosity i held as a child. i've been a melodramatic, skeptical sixteen year old for way too long and i want to actually start learning for the sake of learning!!

-after some internet sleuthing (and a  little bit of serendipity at work), i discovered the whole concept of digital gardens! this website is my attempt to document and connect my learnings and thoughts. we'll see how it goes!!
+after some internet sleuthing (and a  little bit of serendipity at work), i discovered the whole concept of [[digital gardens]]! this website is my attempt to document and connect my learnings and thoughts. we'll see how it goes!!

 oh!! before i forget! this digital garden is from [a lovely template made by maxime vaillancourt](https://github.com/maximevaillancourt/digital-garden-jekyll-template) - you should definitely check it out if you're interested in building your own!!